szymon676/restaurant-managment/README.md

 The microservice is implemented in the workers directory.
 The cmd directory contains the main application code, and the internal directory contains the implementation details.

+# Orders Microservice

+## The orders microservice manages orders data.
+It provides the following endpoints:

+- GET /orders - retrieves all orders
+- POST /orders - creates a new order
+- DELETE /orders/{id} - deletes a order by ID

+The microservice is implemented in the orders directory.
+The cmd directory contains the main application code, and the internal directory contains the implementation details.

 # Running the Microservices
 ## To run each microservice, navigate to its directory and run the following commands: